In the Celtic tradition of a hand-fasting ritual, a hand-fasting would last for a year and a day.

 William and Murron had a hand-fasting ritual; remember that bit?
 Wasn’t that so romantic?

 Films like Braveheart have taken symbolic rituals from ancient history back into the modern-day wedding.
-It’s beautiful to see history blended with the modern.

 A hand-fasting ritual involves quite literally tying the knot.